kylemcdonald/LightLeaks/readme.md

 0. Run `BuildXyzMap`.
 This will produce `SharedData/confidenceMap.exr`, `SharedData/xyzMap.exr` and `SharedData/normalMap.exr`
 0. Copy the results of `BuildXyzMap` into `ProcessXyzMap/bin/data/` and run `ProcessXyzMap`.

+# Install Notes

+* Each projector should be focused on the mirror balls, outputting native pixels (no scaling or keystoning) and framing the entire colleciton of mirror balls.

+## Click Festival (2012)

+* Mac Mini
+* 1024x768 (native resolution) with TH2G

+## La Gaîté Lyrique (2014)

+* iMac
+* 1280x1024 with TH2G on projectiondesign F32 sx+ (native 1400x1050) inset on the sensor

 ## Redesign

 1. Run the CalibrationCapture app from a laptop that is on the same network as the computer that is connected to the projectors.